baykalcem/eos/docs/user-guide/installation.rst

 Installation
 ============

 EOS should be installed on a capable computer in the laboratory.
 We recommend a central computer that is easily accessible.

 .. note::
     If EOS will be connecting to other computers to run automation, then you must ensure that the computer where EOS is installed has bi-directional network access to the other computers.

     We strongly recommend that the laboratory has its own isolated network for security and performance reasons.
-    See our infrastructure setup guide for more information.
+    See :doc:`infrastructure setup <infrastructure_setup>` for more information.

 EOS also requires a MongoDB database, a MinIO object storage server, and (for now) Budibase for the web UI.
 We provide a Docker Compose file that can set up all of these services for you.